About the Board

 Sanford J. Ungar

 Sanford J. Ungar was reappointed to the Board by Sen. Harry Reid as Majority Leader of the Senate on March 6, 2014.
-He currently serves as the tenth President of Goucher College in Baltimore, Maryland.
+He previously served as the tenth President of Goucher College in Baltimore, Maryland.
 Prior to assuming his position at Goucher College, Mr. Ungar served as Director of the Voice of America, Dean of the School of Communication at American University in Washington, D.C., as the Washington editor of The Atlantic, as managing editor of Foreign Policy magazine, and as a staff writer for The Washington Post.
 He is a former host of “All Things Considered” on National Public Radio and had published six books, including The Papers & The Papers: An Account of the Legal and Political Battle over the Pentagon Papers.
 Mr. Ungar obtained his B.A. in Government from Harvard College and a Master’s degree in International History from the London School of Economics and Political Science.
 Mr. Ungar is serving his third term on the Board.

 Kenneth L. Wainstein